 I had little luck finding data on how long it takes the average healthy human eye to shift focal points.
 However, in my estimation of my own eyes, it takes about 0.5 to 1 second to shift my focus from a target to the sights.
 This timing is largely dependent on lighting and target distance.
 One second is a very long time under a high stakes scenario such as the one described above.

 Not only do you have to account for the time it takes the eye to shift but also the average reaction time of 0.25 seconds for visual stimuli.

 I am not a defense attorney.
-However, if I were a DA representing a client who had been shot by the police, my line of questioning for the officer would be as follows:
+However, if I were representing a client who had been shot by the police, one of my lines of questioning for the officer would be as follows:

 “Is it true that you are trained to focus on your front sight post when firing your weapon?”